Belief Acquisition as Stochastic Filtering: Modelling Epidemic Processes on Contact Networks

 \subsubsection{Subpopulation Contact Networks}

-We now consider a more general class of transition models on what we call subpopulation contact networks, which are contact networks where each node represents a subpopulation (instead of an individual) and each edge represents probabilistic interactions between two subpopulations.
+We now consider a more general class of transition schemas on what we call subpopulation contact networks, which are contact networks where each node represents a subpopulation (instead of an individual) and each edge represents probabilistic interactions between two subpopulations.
 A simple model that formalizes this idea is now described; the model can be extended in various ways as needed.

 A subpopulation contact network is an undirected graph $G = (V,E)$, where each node $k \in V$ is labelled by a tuple $(M_k, s_k)$, with $M_k$ denoting the number of individuals in the subpopulation located at node $k$, and $s_k \in S$ denoting the node state in terms of the percentages of individuals in the subpopulation belonging to each of the four compartments $\sS, \sE, \sI, \sR$.
-A subpopulation contact network represents a distribution of possible individual-level contact networks through the following sampling procedure: \begin{enumerate}\itemsep1mm\parskip0mm

-\item Each node $k$ in the subpopulation contact network is turned into a subgraph by sampling from the Erd{\"o}s-R{\'e}nyi random graph model $ERG(M_k,\kappa_1)$, where $\kappa_1$ is the probability that each pair of individuals in node $k$ are connected.
-Each individual is then labelled by sampling a compartment from $s_k$.

-\item Then for each edge $e = (k,l)$ connecting $k$ and $l$ in the subpopulation contact network, we connect every pair of individuals $(j_k, j_l)$ with probability $\kappa_2$, where $j_k$ is an individual in the subgraph for node $k$, and $j_l$ an individual in the subgraph for node $l$. \end{enumerate} Note that this sampling procedure is not actually carried out in the implementation; it just provides motivation for the following definition of the transition model.
+A subpopulation contact network represents a distribution of possible individual-level contact networks through the following sampling procedure: \begin{enumerate}[label=(\arabic*),itemsep=-5pt,topsep=2pt] \item Each node $k$ in the subpopulation contact network is turned into a subgraph by sampling from the Erd{\"o}s-R{\'e}nyi random graph model $ERG(M_k,\kappa_1)$, where $\kappa_1$ is the probability that each pair of individuals in node $k$ are connected.
+Each individual is then labelled by sampling a compartment from $s_k$. \item Then for each edge $e = (k,l)$ connecting $k$ and $l$ in the subpopulation contact network, we connect every pair of individuals $(j_k, j_l)$ with probability $\kappa_2$, where $j_k$ is an individual in the subgraph for node $k$, and $j_l$ an individual in the subgraph for node $l$. \end{enumerate} Note that this sampling procedure is not actually carried out in the implementation; it just provides motivation for the following definition of the transition schema.